 In the Community

 Previously, Brendan served on the Michigan Film Commission, Michigan Children’s Trust Fund Board, and the Hillsdale College Alumni Executive Board, also serving as president for the organization.
 Brendan also volunteers with the Michigan Political Leadership Program to improve political, governmental, and volunteer leadership in the state.

-As a son of a Dutch immigrant, he is a strong advocate for ties with the Netherlands, including his role as a founding advisory committee member of the West Michigan Global Initiative.
-This involvement led to the state’s first formal Trade Mission to the Netherlands in 2013, and he also served on the Orange Committee, working with the Dutch Embassy to coordinate the visit of the Dutch King and Queen to Michigan.
+As a son of a Dutch immigrant, he is a strong advocate for ties with the Kingdom of the Netherlands, including his role as a founding advisory committee member of the West Michigan Global Initiative.
+This involvement led to the state’s first formal Trade Mission to the Netherlands in 2013, and he also served on the Orange Committee, working closely with the Dutch Embassy in Washington, DC to coordinate the visit of the Dutch King and Queen to Michigan.
 He also manages the Legislative Dutch Caucus.

 When away from the Capitol, Brendan spends his time running, golfing and traveling with his wife, Kim, and their two boys, Marcus and Matthew.